 We have a defined-contribution employee benefit plan (401(k) Plan) incorporating provisions of Section 401(k) of the Internal Revenue Code.
 Our employees must have attained the age of 21 and have completed thirty days of service to be eligible to participate in the 401(k) Plan.
 Under the provisions of the 401(k) Plan, a plan member may make contributions, on a tax-deferred basis, not to exceed 15% of compensation, subject to IRS limitations.
-The Company elected to provide eligible employees with a discretionary contribution totaling approximately \$73,000 for the year ended December 31, 2004.
-The Company has not provided matching contributions through December 31, 2004.
+The Company provided eligible employees with a discretionary contribution totaling approximately \$73,000 for the year ended December 31, 2004.
+The Company did not provide a discretionary contribution for the year ended December 31, 2005.
+The Company has not provided matching contributions through December 31, 2005.